codurance/site/src/_posts/2019-04-16-containers-with-docker.md

 - Unlike full virtualization you don't need a Hypervisor and a Guest O.S., all this overhead is excluded and it's way more lightweight than a VM.

 - Containers are deterministic, meaning that if the container runs in your machine, it will run everywhere.
-No problem with people adding or changing a dependency in the VM manually and not informing other people.
+No problem with people adding or changing a dependency on the VM manually and not informing other people.

 - Easy to distribute, with a registry you can upload your container image and distribute easily, so you can have your pipeline to build a new image every time that something is merged to a branch and this will be available to everyone in QA, or you can have all the dev environment inside a container, so when someone new joins they can just pull the latest dev image and start work.

-- With a orchestration tool it's really easy to bring external dependencies like PostgreSQL, Redis.
+- With an orchestration tool it's really easy to bring external dependencies like PostgreSQL, Redis.
 So if you have to run integration or end-to-end tests that require an empty database or something like wiremock, with docker-compose it's really easy.

 ### What this is not?

 Before starting I need to clarify some things:

 - Docker containers are Linux containers, meaning that when you run Docker on your Windows or Mac it will start a VM under the hood.
-- Docker will not solve all your devops problems
+- Docker will not solve all your DevOps problems
 - You still need knowledge about your environment to deploy to production
 - Like every tool, it isn't a silver bullet